mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 * How much do cats look alike in fluffyness of the tail, playfulness, hair color, eye color, number of legs....
 I have a _lot_ of cats...
 OK!?!?!?
 * I have no clue what I'm looking for, please give me one?

 The similarity between these questions is mostly captured by the generic sentence: how similar are these cases in terms of _a_, _b_ _c_, _d_, _e_... well, you're getting the picture... right?
-What you're really looking for, are variables that can make sense in a narrative about a set of data: maybe you find small pockets of observations that have special meanings or maybe you find variables that are group defining.
+What you're really looking for, are variables that can make a narrative about a set of data: maybe you find small pockets of observations that have special meanings or maybe you find variables that are group defining.
 These narratives can further by explored by clustering data or making predictions based on a subset of variables.

-Similarity to MDS....
-One of the tools I use to answer these types of questions is MultiDimensional Scaling (MDS).

-MDS let's you visually inspect similarity in observations in an easy 2D scatterplot.
+As you might have noticed, I've used the word similarity a lot.
+We can calculate similarity between observations per variable.
+(You can find out more about caclulating similarities in this [tutorial](/distance-measures/).)
+If you want to include all similarities in your judgement of similarity you can use MDS to reduce the number of similarity measures while retaining as much of the similarity as possible.
+With MDS you can reduce the number of similarities to two measures of similarity.
+With this MDS let's you visually inspect similarity in observations in an easy 2D scatterplot.
 The more alike observations are the closer their points are together, the more unlike they are the further they are apart.
 But, how do you get a 2D scatterplot for so many variables?
 MDS does this by "rearranging" the observations in an efficient manner, so as to arrive at a configuration that best approximates the alikeness of observations.

 # The concept

 The MDS solution you are very familiar with, without even being conscious of it, is a world map.
 See this video that shows you what I mean:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kIID5FDi2JQ" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 <img src="/_pages/tutorials/mds/flat-earth.jpg" width="249" height="140" align="right"/>